Niall Horan: 2023–present: The Show

-"Heaven", the lead single of his upcoming third studio album The Show, was released on 17 February 2023.
+"Heaven", the lead single from his third studio album The Show, was released on 17 February 2023.
 The single debuted at number 4 on the Irish singles chart one week later.
-Horan became one of the coaches on the 23rd season of The Voice.
-On 17 March 2023, Horan performed "Heaven" at the White House's Saint Patrick's Day celebrations.
+On 17 March 2023, Horan performed the song at the White House for U.S. President Joe Biden and Taoiseach Leo Varadkar's Saint Patrick's Day celebration.
+"Meltdown", the second single from his upcoming album, was released on 28 April 2023.
+The Show debuted at number 1 in eight countries, including the Irish and UK album charts, and number 2 in the United States of America.